Suzuki method

 The Suzuki method is a mid-20th-century music curriculum and teaching method created by Japanese violinist and pedagogue Shinichi Suzuki.
-The method claims to create a reinforcing environment for learning music for young learners.
+The method claims that anyone who has the capacity to acquire fluency in their native language can learn to play music to a high degree of excellence if given the right environment.

 Background

 The Suzuki Method was conceived in the mid-20th century by Shinichi Suzuki, a Japanese violin salesman.
 Suzuki noticed that children pick up their native language quickly, whereas adults consider even dialects of their own language difficult to learn.
 He reasoned that if children have the skill to acquire their native language, they might have the ability to become proficient on a musical instrument.
 Suzuki decided to develop a teaching method after a conversation with Leonor Michaelis, who was Professor of Biochemistry at the University of Nagoya.

 Suzuki pioneered the idea that a preschool age child could learn to play the violin if the learning steps were small enough and the instrument was scaled down to fit their body.
 He modeled his method, which he called "Talent Education" (才能教育, sainō kyōiku), after his theories of natural language acquisition.
 Suzuki believed that every child, if properly taught, was capable of a high level of musical achievement.
 He also made it clear that the goal of such musical education was to raise generations of children with "noble hearts" as opposed to creating famous musical prodigies.